-Imagine a slide, much like the one pictured above:
+Imagine a playground with a slide, much like the one pictured above:

 - The playground where the slide is found - We enter the playground when we leave the protective wing of our Savior.
 When we stop working our dailies, stop working the steps and stop focusing on recovery.
 This is when pride sets in and we feel we can survive without Him for a time.
 Sometimes we are just lazy and other times we are blatantly rebellious.

-- The slide - The slide represents our crave. our ultimate fix, or acting out.
-It is what we want so badly.
-The initial tug isn't that strong as we stare at it from the outside of the fence, but it is there, and we are aware of it.
+- The slide represents our crave, our ultimate fix, or acting out.
+It is our lust.
+The initial tug isn't that strong as we stare at the slide from the outside of the fence, but it is there, and we are keenly aware of it.

-- The other playground equipment - These tools act as distractions that we use in an attempt to satiate the crave, but in reality, they just end up feeding it.
+- The rest of the playground equipment are simply distractions that we use in an attempt to satiate the crave, but in reality, they just end up feeding it.
 We find that even though we are playing with the other equipment to avoid the slide, we are also slowing moving closer to it.
 We constantly know where it is and we thirst for the frantic glances that become more and more rapacious.

-- The ladder leading up to the slide - The time always eventually comes when we can no longer stand the pull of the ladder.
+- The ladder leading up to the slide beckons us toward it.
+It's the gateway to the actual slide.
+If we focus on it too much, there will eventually come a time when we can no longer withstand its magnetism.
 Addiction is never stagnant.
 We are always either moving toward it or away from it.
 Our mind is consumed with justification and rationalization as we approach the foot of the ladder.
-We hear seductive whispers in our heads telling us that we can just climb a couple of rungs and still remain safe; that we can choose to not act out.
+We hear seductive whispers in our head telling us that we can just climb a couple of rungs and still remain safe; that we can choose to not act out.
 We hear some truth in the words, so we do it.
 At this point we still do have some agency, but at this very moment we are also listening to the whispers of the adversary more than the warning screams that are sounding all around us.
 The chances of us actually using our agency decreases significantly with each rung we climb.

-- The landing at the top of the ladder - The landing is the threshold at which we lose our agency.
+- The landing at the top of the ladder is the threshold at which we lose our agency.
 We often linger here for a long period of time as the hot internal battle wages within us.
 The warning screams are mere whispers at this point and the once seductive whispers of the adversary, now deafening screams.
-They tell us that just one trip down the slide won't hurt; no one will know, you can repent after, if you do this - the crave you are slave to will go away.
+They tell us that just one trip down the slide won't hurt; no one will know, we can repent after, that if we do this - the crave we are slave to will go away and we'll be free.
 The taunts are endless.

-- The descent - Robotic now, we choose as we have chosen so many times before.
+- The descent is mechanical, robotic like.
+The path we choose so often simply because we have chosen it before.
 The Spirit leaves us as we sit down, preparing for the descent to the bottom.
 The initial push to gain momentum provides a rush of anticipation and, once moving, there is no looking back.
 We cannot stop mid descent.

 This cycle is the same every time we act out.
 Our playground's look different, yes, but the ritual is the same.
-It is up to us to determine where the gates to our individual playground's are and then strive to completely avoid them.
+It is up to us to determine where the gates to our individual playgrounds are and then strive to completely avoid them; even dismantle them if we can.
 We must be honest with ourselves and admit that when we enter the playground, even though sometimes out of seemingly innocent curiosity, we fall.